kaijchang/LearnTheSpire/README.md

 - Go back and evolve this to take more inputs like our existing deck, and maybe even support choosing choices at random events and route choices.

 - Fully automated AI Slay the Spire player.

+## Credit

+The structure of the neural network is heavily based on the one created in [sentdex's series on neural networks](https://www.youtube.com/watch?v=oYbVFhK_olY).